aryzing/hr-notes/promises.md

+# Promises

+Conceptually, "a `Promise` represents a value which may be available now, or in the future, or never" - [MDN Promise][1].
+Promises are implemented by making async functions return an instance of a Promise which conform to a specific API.

+The Promise object returned provides a means of accesing the potentially async value, treat it, and possibly run another Promise, allowing these to be chained together.

+# Interacting with Promises

+Usually we will use a library which says that a particular function returns a Promise

+Usually we will be using Promises when using a library that performs async operations.
+For exxample, fetch, mongoDB queries, etc. These libraries provide functions which perfrom an async operation and return a promise object that represents the value of the operation.

+When using these libraries, the Promise conforming object their functions return has been created by them, and we need not have a native Promise support to use them.
+If we wish to create our own promises, then we must ensure execution env has Promises or import a Promise library.

-# Understanding promises
+# Creating Promises

-In node, promises can be used with `bluebird`:
+If the current JS environment does not support Promises natively, we may use a [Promise library](https://promisesaplus.com/implementations).
+A good Promise library for Node is [`bluebird`](https://github.com/petkaantonov/bluebird).

 ```js
 var Promise = require('bluebird');
 ```

-Conceptually, "a `Promise` represents a value which may be available now, or in the future, or never" - [MDN Promise][1].
-Promises are implemented by making async functions return an instance of a Promise which conform to a specific API.

-The Promise object returned provides a means of accesing the potentially async value, treat it, and possibly run another promise, allowing these to be chained together.
 Functions returning a Promise can be manually created, or we can use the built-in promise generator:

 ```js
 var taskFuncAsync = Promise.promisify(taskFunc);